Therapy

 The first World Orthoplastic Congress is scheduled to convene, gathering members, trainees, and invited faculty for the Society's principal annual meeting.

-The inaugural issue of the Journal of Orthoplastic Limb Preservation is expected — an open-access, peer-reviewed quarterly of record for the field.
+The Journal of Orthoplastic Limb Preservation launches — an open-access, peer-reviewed bimonthly journal of record for the field.

 A ten-year program of credentialing, publication, and international outreach, with the aim of establishing orthoplastic limb preservation as a recognized subspecialty worldwide.